abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

 - Many commands are used in the magic tkcon command window
-- Once such example is selecting the area of the required portion and typing what and in this case, it shows two different metal layers that are used in the floorplanning.
+- One such example is selecting the area of the required portion and typing what and in this case, it shows two different metal layers that are used in the floorplanning.

 <img width="1406" alt="14" src="https://github.com/user-attachments/assets/21e6730d-aafd-48a9-ab3a-89c7949bb12c">